Chalwk77/JeriCraftDocs/docs/features/Main.md

 AuctionHouse is a plugin that allows players to auction items to other players.
 You can sell items, buy items, make bids, and more!

+See our [AuctionHouse Guide](../guides/AuctionHouse.md) for more information on how to use AuctionHouse.

 ---

 5. ### [RealisticSeasons](https://www.spigotmc.org/resources/realisticseasons-1-16-3-1-20-2-seasons-in-your-minecraft-world-with-temperature-and-calendar.93275/)